 Moonshadow: Rise of the Ninja by Simon Higgins

 It helps that my son loves martial arts to draw him into this ninja spy warrior adventure set during the dawn of peace during unified Japan.
-Moonshadow is the youngest in a secret ninja organization (The Gray Light order) who seeks to preserve the peace while a hungry warlord makes a bid for power using a new powerful weapon from the West. [chapter book, ages 9 and up]
+Moonshadow is the youngest in a secret ninja organization (The Gray Light order) who seeks to preserve the peace while a hungry warlord makes a bid for power using a new powerful weapon from the West. [middle grade, ages 9 and up]

 8. 4th Grade Anthropomorphic Animal Fantasy Adventure